nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 TypeScript is getting more and more popular every year.
 Even if you're not a fan of it, it's good to be at least aware of it.

-- Anything by [Marius Schulz](https://mariusschulz.com) – Marius has a tonne of great blog posts about TypeScript and also has some great courses on Egghead.
+- Anything by [Marius Schulz](https://mariusschulz.com) – Marius has a tonne of great blog posts about TypeScript and some great courses on Egghead.
-- [Practical Advanced TypeScript](https://egghead.io/courses/practical-advanced-typescript) – I really loved this course from Rares Matei
+- [Practical Advanced TypeScript](https://egghead.io/courses/practical-advanced-typescript) – I loved this course from Rares Matei
-- [The TypeScript teams 2021 type | treat series on DEV](https://dev.to/orta/series/15226) – Orta from the TypeScript team put some really great challenges together this year
+- [The TypeScript teams 2021 type | treat series on DEV](https://dev.to/orta/series/15226) – Orta from the TypeScript team put some amazing challenges together this year
-- [TypeScript Playground](https://www.typescriptlang.org/play) – The TypeScript Playground keeps improving and is a great place to just test stuff out.
+- [TypeScript Playground](https://www.typescriptlang.org/play) – The TypeScript Playground keeps improving and is a great place to test stuff out.
-- [Learn TypeScript from the Ground Up with James Henry](https://typescriptcourses.com/typescript-fundamentals) – A really great free course from James Henry.
+- [Learn TypeScript from the Ground Up with James Henry](https://typescriptcourses.com/typescript-fundamentals) – A great free course from James Henry.
 If you enjoy it, consider buying his advanced course.

 ## CSS

-Let's skip the centering jokes in CSS.
-We're in the 2020s now and this is something fairly easy to do nowadays.
+Let's skip the centring jokes in CSS.
+We're in the 2020s now, and this is something relatively easy to do nowadays.
 Dig in and level up on your CSS.

 - [Andy Bell's Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/)
 - [Josh W. Comeau's CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/)